Teaching Emotional Skills in Non-Academic Settings

 Choose strategies such as pausing, breathing, talking, or reframing thoughts.

 These steps work naturally in conversations, coaching moments, and team meetings.
+Explore more about how to regulate emotions without avoidance.

 Making Emotional Skills Part of Daily Routines